joeybaker/wheelhouse-router/README.md

 module.exports = {
   action: function(id){ // if the route has arguments on it, they get passed in here.
+    // redirect is avaliable on both server and client
+    // the path argument is used by both
+    // the status code is only used on the server
+    // the options argument maps to Backbone.Router.navigate options. `trigger` is true by default if (!id) this.res.redirect('/path', 301, {trigger: false})

+    // available on both the client if you've specified `window._user`
+    // avaialbe on the server if you've enabled it this.req.user

     return {
       view: 'viewName'
       , template: 'templateName' // optional, overrides the `view` attr